Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

-From the oscillation frequencies and the Hubbard parameters $J_0$ and $U$, we determine the scaling of the tunneling strength.
-According to perturbation theory, when $J_0/U \ll 1$, the tunneling strength is proportional to $ \alpha_n {J_0}^n / U^{n-1}$.
-In the regime $J_0/U \sim 1$, the exponential base $J_0/U$ approaches unity, while coupling to intermediate states in high-order processes slightly reduces the coefficient $\alpha_n$.
-We theoretically calculate the frequencies and plot the results in Fig.~\ref{Fig3}\rm{a}.
+We extract the effective tunneling stength from the oscillation frequencies.
+According to perturbation theory, when $J_0/U \ll 1$, the tunneling strength is $ \alpha_n {J_0}^n / U^{n-1}$.
+In the crossover regime $J_0/U \sim 1$, perturbation theory is no longer strictly limited to the $n$-th order process.
+Nevertheless, energy degeneracy between $\ket{n,0}$ and $\ket{0,n}$, together with the finite gap to other intermediate states, suppresses leakage and allows collective tunneling to remain the dominant process.
+We theoretically calculate the frequencies with full Bose–Hubbard model and plot the results in Fig.~\ref{Fig3}\rm{a}.
 In a wide range of coupling strengths, the oscillation frequency exhibits an almost linear dependence on ${J_0}^n / U^{n-1}$, with an $n$-dependent prefactor.
-Experimental data agree with theoretical predictions, clearly illustrating the scaling of tunneling strength for atomic clusters.
+Experimental data agree with theoretical predictions, supporting this characteristic scaling behavior for atomic clusters.

+We perform full counting statistics measurements of the quantum state during the tunneling dynamics.
+After the first quarter of each tunneling period, where the coherent population transfer is most pronounced, the state is projected onto the Fock basis.
+Exploiting the tunability of the superlattice, we can resolve the occupation probabilities in each well, thereby obtaining the full counting statistics~\cite{Cheinet2008,Kwan2024} (see Supplementary Information for details).
+As shown in Fig.~\ref {Fig3}\rm{b}, the number distribution on the left well exhibits a pronounced bimodal structure, with dominant peaks at $p_0$ and $p_n$ and only weak residual population in intermediate sectors.
+The remaining leakage at higher atom numbers is mainly attributed to imperfections in the initial state preparation and subsequent manipulations.
+This behavior indicates that the dynamics are largely confined to the $\ket{n,0}$ and $\ket{0,n}$ manifold, supporting the interpretation of collective tunneling.

 While the mass-dependent scaling is tunable, the bare tunneling rate $J_0$ still follows an exponential decay with increasing $V_0$ (since $\gamma \propto \sqrt{V_0}$ by neglecting the kinetic energy of cold atoms).
-This exponential behavior is evident for clusters of varying mass, as shown in Fig.~\ref{Fig3}b.
-When atoms form clusters, the decay is further amplified by a factor of $n$, as reflected in the steeper slope of the tunneling period.
-For heavier clusters, the experimental regime becomes more constrained as $V_0$ rises, further corroborating the bonded tunneling behavior of atoms.
+This exponential behavior is evident for clusters of varying mass, as shown in Fig.~\ref{Fig3}\rm{c}.
+When atoms form clusters, the exponent is further amplified by a factor of $n$, as reflected in the steeper slope of the tunneling period.
+For heavier clusters, the experimental regime becomes more constrained as $V_0$ rises, further corroborating the collective tunneling behavior of atoms.